Naawshin/Art2Artist-Recognizer/README.md

 # Art2Artist-Recognizer
-An image classification model from data collections, cleaning, model training, deployment, and API integration. <br/>
+An end to end image classifier covering data collections, cleaning, model training, deployment, and API integration. <br/>
 It can classify 20 famous artists based on their artworks. <br/>
 The artists are: <br/>
 1. Caravaggio